aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 ---
 ### Selector
-Evaluate a JMESpath query against the value of a structured data type and returns the result.
-The selector can be used to restructure or select values from structured data types.
+Optional JMESPath expression that selects or transforms specific values from structured message data, allowing filtering and reshaping of the data before processing

 **Type**: Datatype: String